About the Author of the Blogsite, Not the Author of the Bible:

 Job 6:1-30 Book of Job [in Smaller Chunks]

-But Job answered [Eliphaz] & said, O that my grief & my calamity were thoroughly weighed & [put] in the balances together!
+But Job answered [Eliphaz,] & said, Oh, that my grief, & my calamity were thoroughly weighed, & [put] in the balances together!
 For now, it would be heavier than the sand of the sea.
 Therefore my words are swallowed up.

-For the arrows of the Almighty are within me.
-The poison [of them] drinks up my spirit.
-The terrors of God, do [put] themselves [in order] against me.
-[Does] the wild [donkey] bray when he has grass?
-Of [does] the ox [bellow] over his [feed?]
+For the [Almighty's] arrows are within me, & [its] poison [sucks]up my spirit.
+The terrors of God, set themselves in [battle order] against me.
+Does the wild [donkey,] bray when he [has] grass?
+Or does the ox [low] over his fodder, [a.k.a. chopped hay?]

-Can [what is not flavorful] be eaten without salt?
+Can [what is] [not flavorful] be eaten without salt?
 Or is there any [flavor] in the white of an egg?
-The things that my soul refused to touch, [are] my [disgusting foods.]
+The things that my soul refused to touch, are [like] my [disgusting] meat, [a.k.a. food.]

-Oh, that I might have my request & God would grant me the thing that I long for!
-Even [if] it would please God to [loosen] His hand & cut me off & destroy me!
-Let [God] not spare [me.]
-Then, I [wouldn't] harden myself in sorrow & I [still would] take comfort, for I haven't [kept secret] the words of the Holy One.
+Oh, that I might have my request; & that God would grant me the thing that I long for!
+Even [if] it would please God to [loosen] His hand, & cut me off & destroy me!
+Let [the Lord God] not spare [me.]
+Then, I [wouldn't] harden myself in sorrow, & I would [still] take comfort, for I haven't [kept secret] the Words of the Holy One.

 What is my strength, that I should [have] hope?
-What is [my] end, that I should prolong my life?
+And what is [my] end, that I should prolong my life?
 Is my strength [like] the strength of [rocks?]
 Or is my flesh [made] of brass?

-My [friends] have [behaved] deceitfully [like] a [frozen] brook & [like] the [streams of water off] the brooks [that are no longer visible & appears to be] blackish, [because] of the ice & is [hidden] by the snow & [vanishes] when [the season grows] warm & it's hot, they [disappear from] their place.
+My [friends] have [behaved] deceitfully [like] a [frozen] brook, & [like] the [streams] [of water from] the brooks, & they pass [a.k.a. meander,] away.
+Which [appears to be] blackish, [because] of the ice, [in which] the snow is [hidden.]
+[Whatever] time [the snow & ice grow] warm, they [evaporate,] & vanish.
+When it's hot, they [disappear from] their place.

-The paths [of the brooks meandered] & turned aside.
-They [evaporated into] nothing.
-The troops of Tema looked & the companies of Sheba waited for them.
+The paths [of the meandering brooks,] [have] turned aside.
+They [evaporated into] nothing, & perish.
+The troops of Tema looked, & the companies of Sheba waited for them.
 They were [confused] because they had hoped.
-They came there & were ashamed.
+They came [there,] & were ashamed.

-You see [that I'm downcast.]
-For you are [nothing] now & are afraid.
-[Psalm 31:11 I was a [disgrace] among all [my] enemies, but especially among my neighbors & [cause] fear to [my friends.]
+You see [that] [I'm downcast.]
+For you are [nothing] now, & are afraid.
+[Psalm 31:11 I was a [disgrace] among all [my] enemies, but especially among my neighbors, & [caused] fear to [my friends.]
 [Those who saw] me [outside] fled from me.]

-Did I [ever] say, Bring me [something?]
-Or, Give me a reward from your [possessions?]
+Did I [ever] say, Bring [something] to me?
+Or, Give a reward, [a.k.a. bribe,] for me [from] your [money?]
 Or, Deliver me from the enemy's hand?
 Or, Redeem me from the hand of the mighty?
-Teach me & I will hold my [peace.]
-[Make] me to understand [how] I've erred.
+Teach me, & I will hold my [peace.]
+[Make] me to understand [in what] I've erred.

 How [forceful correct] words are!
-But what does your arguing [prove?]
-Do you [intend] to [disapprove of the] words & speeches, [like they] are wind, [from someone who] is desperate?
+But what [does] your arguing [prove?]
+Do you [intend] to [disapprove] [of the] words, & the [long] [winded] speeches, [from someone who] is desperate?

-You [who] overwhelm the fatherless & dig a pit for your friend.
+[Yet,] you overwhelm the fatherless, & you dig a pit for, [me,] your friend.
 [Psalm 57:6 They have prepared a net for my steps.
 My soul is bowed down & they have [dug] a pit before me, into the midst, [into which] they have fallen.]